fullon-labs/flon-core/docs/01_node/02_usage/02_node-setups/00_producing-node.md

 ```

 #### Using Kowal:
-You can also use `fowal` instead of hard-defining keys.
+You can also use `fuwal` instead of hard-defining keys.

 ```console
 # config.ini: